bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 useful (or not) be sure to let me know how you feel so that we can adjust.

 * Practice quizzes: In Canvas you will find a set of online quizzes.
 These are autograded and you can see  your results right away.
 You can take them as many times as you want.
-Their goal is to help you study.
+They are optional, and are meant to help you learn.

 * There will be 8-10 assignments which  will be released in Gradescope.
 The assignments will generally be hard and will consist of _new_ problems for which you will have to come up with solutions.
 We expect everyone to do well on the homework, and to take the time to write your work carefully.
-An important goal of the assignments is to develop good algorithmic writing style --- your solutions need to look professional, neat, easy to understand, explained, justified and analyzed.

 ### Work and Grading Policy